M.Ed. Higher Education Leadership

 PROGRAM DELIVERY MODEL

-Every year on the first Saturday in March, Mercer's Atlanta and Macon educational leadership students come together on the Atlanta campus to network and learn from experts in educational leadership.
-This includes the cohorts from the M.Ed., Ed.S. and Ph.D. programs.
+Each year on a Saturday in March, Mercer's Atlanta and Macon educational leadership students come together on the Atlanta campus to network and learn from experts in educational leadership.
+This includes the cohorts from the Atlanta M.Ed., Ed.S., and Ph.D. programs.
 The Academy includes breakout sessions to expose candidates to diverse ideas and methods on topics that complement and enhance the learning experience.